tjmaher/detox-demo/README.md

 DetoxDemo is a React Native application demonstrating Wix's [Detox](https://wix.github.io/Detox/), a grey-box end-to-end automated testing framework built to test React Native applications.

 Detox demo, the app under test, was constructed by GitHub CoPilot via prompts from T.J.
 Maher.
-The automation framework was built by T.J.
+The automation framework was lovingly crafted by hand, with locators artisinally wrapped in page objects by T.J.
 Maher.

 DetoxDemo is based on Dave Haefner's [The - Internet / Login](http://the-internet.herokuapp.com/login), a site where T.J.
-Maher taught himself automation development writing Selenium + Java tests against it back in July 2015 in his Selenium + Java project "Testing The-Internet" ([Blog]([url](https://www.tjmaher.com/p/programming-projects.html))).
+Maher taught himself automation development writing Selenium + Java tests against it back in July 2015 in his Selenium + Java project "Testing The-Internet" ([Blog](https://www.tjmaher.com/p/programming-projects.html)).

 T.J.
-Maher had been blogging about writing test automation for over ten years on his site, [Adventures in Automation]([url](https://www.tjmaher.com/2015/06/simple-manipulation-of-login-page.html)), writing [toy projects]([url](https://www.tjmaher.com/p/programming-projects.html)) to help him practice what he is doing on the job, and writing [articles]([url](https://www.tjmaher.com/p/media.html)) and [courses]([url](https://testautomationu.applitools.com/capybara-ruby/)) about test automation.
+Maher had been blogging about writing test automation for over ten years on his site, [Adventures in Automation](https://www.tjmaher.com/2015/06/simple-manipulation-of-login-page.html), writing [toy projects](https://www.tjmaher.com/p/programming-projects.html) to help him practice what he is doing on the job, and writing [articles](https://www.tjmaher.com/p/media.html) and [courses](https://testautomationu.applitools.com/capybara-ruby/) about test automation.
 Other coding projects can be found at https://github.com/tjmaher .
-T.J. is [@tjmaher1]([url](https://bsky.app/profile/tjmaher1.bsky.social)) on BlueSky.
+T.J. is @tjmaher1 on [BlueSky](https://bsky.app/profile/tjmaher1.bsky.social), [LinkedIn](https://www.linkedin.com/in/tjmaher1/), and [Twitter](https://x.com/tjmaher1).

+If you find this project helpful, feel free to copy it for your own education.

 ## Features